cliffnyendwe/pig-dice-game/README.md

 * Example Input : 5 (Number from spec one)
 * Example Output: 5 (0 + 5)
-* The turn total continues to increase as the user continues ROLLing the die.
+* The turn total continues to increase as the user continues rolling the die.

 * Example Input: 6 (Number generated after user taps rolls dies again)
 * Example Output: 11 (5+6)